Waste-Wood/e-CARE/Submission Tutorial.md

 We use [CodaLab Worksheets](http://worksheets.codalab.org/) for submitting your model to get the result on the test set, and put your model into the LederBoard.

+There are two kinds of evalution scripts:

+* `evaluation_metrics_causal_reasoning.py`: the script for obtaining evalution metrics on causal reasoning task
+* `evaluation_metrics_conceptual_explanation_generation.py`: the script for obtaining evalution metrics on conceptual explanation generation task

 If your want to get the results on e-CARE test set, you should follow this instruction.